Hiring People with Disabilities Is Not a Charity: Here’s Why and How to Stop Paying Subminimum Wage

 About the Author

-Shaun Bickley is an autistic advocate, activist, and nationally recognized subject-matter expert in disability employment policy.
+Shaun Bickleyis an autistic advocate, activist, and nationally recognized subject-matter expert in disability employment policy.
 He led the first-ever successful city-level campaign to eliminate subminimum wage, for which he won the prestigious Advocate of the Year award from Disability Rights Washington, as well as winning reforms in King County, Washington, and the states of Washington and Texas.
 He has consulted for city, county, and state legislators and employees on disability policy as well as the National Council on Disability.
 He has spoken on disability issues around the world, and his writing is used by the University of Washington to instruct MSW students on disability and labor.

 Shaun has worked for the Arc of King County and Texas Advocates as a professional advocate.
 He has also served on the Texas Employment First Task Force, as Co-Chair of the Seattle Disability Commission and the University of Texas Center for Disability Studies Community Advisory Council, as Vice President of Imagine Enterprises, as a Board member for the Washington Low Income Housing Alliance and Allies in Advocacy, and as a labor trainer for LGBTQ+ communities in Seattle, the last of which earned him the LGBTQ Community Social Justice Award.

 Articles on Blue Avocado do not provide legal representation or legal advice and should not be used as a substitute for advice or legal counsel.
 Blue Avocado provides space for the nonprofit sector to express new ideas.
-Views represented in Blue Avocado do not necessarily express the opinion of the publication or its publisher.
+The opinions and views expressed in this article are solely those of the authors.
+They do not purport to reflect or imply the opinions or views of Blue Avocado, its publisher, or affiliated organizations.
+Blue Avocado, its publisher, and affiliated organizations are not liable for website visitors’ use of the content on Blue Avocado nor for visitors’ decisions about using the Blue Avocado website.

 9 thoughts on “Hiring People with Disabilities Is Not a Charity: Here’s Why and How to Stop Paying Subminimum Wage